zpirzada/azure-container-networking/README.md

 docker run --net=azure -it ubuntu:latest /bin/bash

 #Requirements
-Aqua relies on the fact that the interfaces in the VM are provisioned with multiple ip-addresses (called CAs in azure).
+Aqua currently relies on the fact that the interfaces in the VM are provisioned with multiple ip-addresses (called CAs in azure).
 In the current version of Aqua, multiple ip-addresses need to be manually configured on the interface.
 These ip-addresses need to be provisioned via Azure ARM APIs before they can be used inside VMs.

+For help, send an email to